Course - Advanced Guidance, Navigation and Control Systems - TK8109

 - Navigation systems.
 Methods for determination of the vehicle's position, velocity, and attitude with an emphasis on advanced inertial navigation systems (INS).
 Mathematical models for inertial sensor error characteristics include noise, bias, scale factor, cross-coupling errors, vibration-induced inertial measurement errors, coming, and sculling.
 Inertial sensor outputs.
 Sampling strategies.
 Anti-sculling and anti-coning algorithms.
 Position and attitude representations.
 Strapdown equations and accurate numerical implementations.
 INS aiding sensors and techniques.
 Advanced filters, observers, and estimators for integrated navigation systems.

-- Control systems.
+Control systems.
 Advanced motion control systems for autonomous vehicles, marine craft, and aircraft.
 Moving mass control and control moment gyros (CMGs) using the principle of conservation of linear and angular momentum.
 Integral and adaptive gain super-twisting sliding mode control.
 Successive-loop closure and LOS path-following guidance systems.
-Extensions to path tracking using particle methods and the Serret-Frenet frame.
+Extensions to path-tracking control systems.
 Compensation of drift in LOS path-following control systems using integral LOS (ILOS).
 Uniform semiglobal exponential stable adaptive LOS (ALOS) guidance laws for 3-D path following.
 Target-tracking models for state estimation.
 Kalman filter design for estimation of speed over ground (SOG), course over ground (COG), and course rate from position measurements.
 Design of weathervaning control systems taking advantage of the natural environmental forces, wind, waves, and ocean currents to control the vehicle's heading.

 Learning outcome